Sydney-Informatics-Hub/links/README.md

 # links
-Url shortener for Sydney Informatics Hub links
+Url shortener for Sydney Informatics Hub links.

+Add a link to the file `links.js`